Lot Clearing in Milledgeville, GA

 How much does it cost to clear a lot for a house?

-In Baldwin County, Georgia, clearing a residential lot for a house typically costs $2,000–$8,000 depending on lot size, tree density, and whether stump removal and rough grading are included.
-A half-acre wooded lot in the Milledgeville area with moderate tree density runs $1,500–$4,000 for clearing alone.
+Clearing a residential lot for a house typically costs $2,000–$8,000 depending on lot size, tree density, and whether stump removal and rough grading are included.
+A half-acre wooded lot with moderate tree density runs $1,500–$4,000 for clearing alone.

 Adding stump grinding and basic site preparation for a foundation can push total costs to $5,000–$10,000 on densely wooded parcels.
-The only accurate way to price your specific lot is a site assessment — acreage does not tell the whole story when tree density and terrain vary as much as they do across Baldwin County.
+The only accurate way to price your specific lot is a site assessment — acreage does not tell the whole story.

 Do I need a permit to clear my lot in Milledgeville, Georgia?

-In Georgia, projects disturbing one or more acres require a Land Disturbance Permit (LDP) from the Georgia EPD before clearing begins.
+Projects disturbing one or more acres require a Land Disturbance Permit (LDP) from the Georgia EPD before clearing begins.
 This permit enforces erosion and sediment control standards and requires an approved erosion control plan.
-Residential lot clearing under one acre may not require a state permit but may still be subject to Baldwin County zoning and stormwater rules.
+Residential lot clearing under one acre may not require a state permit but may still be subject to local zoning and stormwater rules.

-Projects near Lake Sinclair, Lake Oconee, stream buffers, or wetlands in Baldwin County may require additional EPD review regardless of project size.
-We identify what permit requirements apply to your specific lot during the site walk and help you understand what needs to be in place before clearing begins.
+Projects near Lake Sinclair, Lake Oconee, stream buffers, or wetlands may require additional EPD review regardless of project size.
+We identify what permit requirements apply to your specific lot during the site walk.

 What is included in residential lot clearing?

-Residential lot clearing in Baldwin County typically includes tree cutting and removal, brush and undergrowth clearing, stump grinding (as specified), and debris handling by your chosen method — haul-off, forestry mulching in place, or stacking for permitted burning.
+Residential lot clearing typically includes tree cutting and removal, brush and undergrowth clearing, stump grinding (as specified), and debris handling by your chosen method — haul-off, forestry mulching in place, or stacking for permitted burning.

 Site preparation following clearing — rough grading, compaction evaluation, drainage correction, and erosion control installation — is often coordinated as part of the same project scope when required for building permit compliance.
 We scope what is needed for your specific construction type during the site assessment.